kylekaba/autism-social-support/README.md

 ### How to Use

 1. **Start Session**: Click "Start Session" button
-2. **Enter Child Profile**: Provide information about the child:
-   - Age
-   - Autism level (e.g., Level 1, Level 2, Level 3)
-   - Communication capabilities
-3. **Begin Conversation**: The application will:
-   - Show live video from webcam
-   - Display detected emotions as large emoticons
-   - Transcribe spoken words
-4. **Get Response Suggestions**: Click "Suggest Response" when the child needs help formulating a response
+2. **Get Response Suggestions**: Click "Suggest Response" when the child needs help formulating a response
-5. **Stop Session**: Click "Stop Session" when finished
+3. **Stop Session**: Click "Stop Session" when finished

 ## System Components